lavanyaac/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Stocks Watchlist

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Watch and monitor all your stock investments.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Stock watchlist will help in watching the stock prices for a user.
+User can create a login and add list of stocks to his/her portfolio.
+User can create alerts for stock price flutuations.

 ## Problem ##
   > Describe the problem your product solves.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Stock watchlist will consolidate all the stocks user wants to watch at one place.
+User will be able to set the price change alert.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  Manage all your stocks at one place.

 ## How to Get Started ##
   > Describe how easy it is to get started.
+	Just create a login and add the stocks you wish to follow.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+	Stock watchlist is one place to manage all my stocks.
+Super fast live quotes and alerts.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+	try it out: url